oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 **VITALLY IMPORTANT**

-- Click the `Copy` link to copy the secret key, be sure to paste it into a texteditor or somewhere safe (this is a secret key, so it needs to be protected against access.) **You cannot retrieve it at any point once this popup is closed**
+- Click the `Copy` link to copy the secret key, be sure to paste it into a texteditor or somewhere safe (this is a secret key, so it needs to be protected against access). **You cannot retrieve it at any point once this popup is closed**

 - **ONLY** after you'ce copied and saved the secret key click the `Close` button